Giant variation of the perpendicular magnetic anisotropy at Fe/MgO interfaces by oxygen migration: a first-principles study: Methods

 Our first-principles calculations are based on the projector-augmented wave (PAW) method \cite{Blochl} as implemented in the VASP package \cite{Kresse1,Kresse2,Kresse3} using the generalized gradient approximation \cite{Perdew} and including spin-orbit coupling.
 A kinetic energy cutoff of 500 eV has been used for the plane-wave basis set and a $25\times 25\times 1$ K-point mesh to sample the first Brillouin zone.
 The electric field, applied perpendicular to the supercell, is introduced as a dipole layer placed in the vacuum region of the supercell as proposed by the dipole layer method \cite{Neugebauer} and varied between $-2$ V/nm and $2$ V/nm.
 The supercell comprises 5 Fe monolayers (ML) sandwiched between 5ML of MgO followed by a vacuum layer.
-This structure provides the opportunity to compare the physical properties of two different Fe/MgO interfaces simultaneously in one calculation as interpreted in Ref~\cite{Ibrahim}.
+This structure provides the opportunity to compare the physical properties of two different Fe/MgO interfaces simultaneously in one calculation as interpreted in Ref.~\cite{Ibrahim}.
 The over-oxidized interface is modeled by inserting an additional O atom at the interfacial Fe monolayer.
 In contrast, the oxygen-migrated interface is described by moving an O atom from the interfacial MgO plane towards the Fe layer (Fig.~\ref{fig1}).
 The in-plane lattice constant was fixed to that of Fe (i.e. $a=2.87$~\AA), while the structure was relaxed in the absence of electric field until the forces became smaller than $1$ meV/\AA.
 The orbital and layer-resolved magnetic anisotropy contributions are evaluated following \cite{Hallal2,Hallal1}.
+The number of k-points is adjusted so that the magnetic anisotropy energy is calculated with an accuracy of $\pm0.002$ erg/cm$^{2}$.
+For the larger supercell used in Section~\ref{Concentrationdep} in order to investigate the effect of concentration of O migrating ions on the magnetic anisotropy, we used a $15\times15\times1$ K-point mesh which was able to reproduce the same values of the total and projected magnetic anisotropy energies as in the smaller ($1\times1$) supercell together with an accuracy of $\pm0.002$ erg/cm$^{2}$ in the calculated values.